 That’s where I come in, bringing you the lowdown on detecting the Signs of Computer Hacks.
 We’re talking about sluggish machines, random pop-up horrors, and weird browser antics.
 Armed with this info, you’ll be ready to fend off any digital villain trying to crash your party.

-If you’re a bit new to the cyber world, check out our handy cybersecurity for beginners guide.
+If you’re a bit new to the cyber world, check out our handy Cybersecurity for Beginners Guide.
 It’s got your back!

 Critical Signs of Computer Hacks to Watch For